I like to build things from corrugated cardboard boxes.

 You’ll become an expert at finding the right pressure settings in Design Space and performing test cuts for your Cricut Maker too!

-These instructions and pressure settings are all for the Cricut Maker.
 Cricut does list settings for other machines on their site; however, I think the cardboard they mean is thin craft cardboard and not from sturdy boxes like I’m using.

-First, find a cardboard that is the correct thickness.
-It should be under 3 mm.
+It MUST be under 3 mm.
 Choose a piece of cardboard that is smooth and dry; a box that looks like it’s been thrown off a truck will not work.

 It seems that the newer the cardboard is, the better it cuts.
 I have a pile of “good” boxes I saved, but they don’t seem to cut as well as new boxes.